Causal survival analysis under competing risks using longitudinal modified treatment policies: Illustrative application

 \subsection{Time-varying variables and modified treatment policy}

 For each patient, study time begins on the day of hospitalization.
-The exposure of interest is daily maximum respiratory support, which can take three levels: no supplemental oxygen, supplemental oxygen not including IMV, and IMV.
-Our goal is to estimate the overall causal effect on daily AKI rates of an intervention that would delay intubation for IMV by a single day among 449 patients who received IMV in the first 14 days of hospitalization, where death by other causes is a competing risk for AKI development.
-In notation, this LMTP may be expressed as follows.
-Let $A_t\in\{0,1,2\}$, where $0$ indicates no supplemental oxygen at end of day $t$, $1$ indicates supplemental oxygen not including IMV, and $2$ indicates IMV.
+The treatment of interest is daily maximum respiratory support, which can take three levels: no supplemental oxygen, supplemental oxygen not including IMV, and IMV.
+Our goal is to estimate the overall causal effect on daily AKI rates of an intervention that would delay intubation for IMV by a single day among 449 patients who received IMV for more than one day, and a prevention of IMV for patients who received IMV for exactly one day.
+To simplify the presentation, in what follows we refer to this intervention as a ``one-day delay in intubation.''
+Death by other causes is treated as a competing risk for AKI development.
+In notation, this LMTP may be expressed as follows: Let $A_t\in\{0,1,2\}$, where $0$ indicates no supplemental oxygen at end of day $t$, $1$ indicates supplemental oxygen not including IMV, and $2$ indicates IMV.
 Consider the following intervention:

 Under this intervention, a patient who is first intubated at day $t$ would receive non-invasive oxygen support at day $t$.
 Otherwise, the patient would receive the oxygen support actually (i.e., ``naturally'') observed at day $t$.
-This intervention assesses what would have happened in a hypothetical world where intubation procedures were more conservative than they were at the beginning of the pandemic in New York City's surge conditions, when limited information and treatments were available for COVID-19.
-Figure~\ref{fig:os} shows the observed supplemental oxygen levels and observed AKI and death rates across days 0-14.
+This intervention assesses what would have happened in a hypothetical world where intubation procedures were more conservative (operationalized as a one-day delay) than they were at the beginning of the pandemic in New York City's surge conditions, when limited information and treatments were available for COVID-19.
+Figure~\ref{fig:os} shows the observed supplemental oxygen levels and observed AKI and death rates across days 1-14.